hpreston/mantl-info/MANTL_BEHIND_PROXY.md

 * https_proxy
 * no_proxy

-**One potential difference from your standard "no_proxy" list, is you will need to add ".consul" to the list to allow "mantl-api" to communicate with the different APIs in Mantl.**
+**One potential difference from your standard "no_proxy" list, is you will need to add ".consul" to the list to allow "mantl-api" to communicate with the different APIs in Mantl.
+You'll also need to add entries for each of your control nodes.
+If you are using "mantl" as the short name in your terraform file, you will add this list to the no_proxy lists: ".consul,mantl-control-01,mantl-control-02,mantl-control-03"**

 # ELK Stack Add-on
 The ELK Stack Add-On (Elastisearch, Kibana, Logstash) is a popular method for logging and analytics in the cluster.
 In order to successfully deploy, you will need to edit one of the ansible role definitions.